 Salsa is a spicy mix, sensuous, and flirtatious!

 Salsa is a partner two-person dance, but there are distinct solo steps and other forms that are danced in groups made up of couples, with frequent partner exchanges.
 It is a dance form that is open to improvisations, its social and great fun.

 Salsa is an easy paced style of dance.
 Anyone can learn to salsa, from young children to over 70s.
 It’s more about technique & transferring weight from one foot to another, just as you do when you walk.
 It is a relaxed partner dance, involving leading and following.

 Salsa dancing classes do NOT require you to bring a partner.
 It is accepted you will dance with a variety of partners, you will swap partners in Salsa classes or salsa social events.
 It is a very social dance, beginners often dance with more experienced dancers.
 Salsa classes in general attract more women than men.

 Private Salsa classes may include a partner as part of the course.
 Again this will be clear in the class description.
 If in doubt, message the dance school or salsa teacher prior to booking.

 You can expect to progress from learning 3-4 basic steps to dancing complex Salsa routines.
-It takes time, to get the best we recommend a 6 week Salsa beginners course to master the footwork.
-This gives you and your teacher the opportunity to learn the basic steps, necessary to progress.
+It takes time, to get the best we recommend a 6 week Salsa beginners course to master the basic footwork.
+This gives you the opportunity to learn the basic steps, necessary to progress.

 Beginners are recommended to attend classes twice a week, and practice at home.
 Salsa is as easy as walking, however many people have to work at forgetting this and practising at home without other people watching helps get the weight balance and timing right.

-Dance Near You, the UK’s leading dance class finder, is the best place to start.
+Dance Near You, the UK’s leading dance class finder, is the best place to start find a salsa class near me.
 Just add your location to the search on this page or select a location from the city list below.